DimitriLeandro/OpenBCIFileHandler/README.md

 Para adicionar esse programa ao menu do seu sistema Linux:

-1 - acesse a pasta "Install" deste diretório no GitHub;
+1 - acesse a pasta "Install" deste repositório no GitHub;

 2 - baixe a pasta "OpenBCIFileHandler" para a pasta "opt" do seu computador;